Home » Articles » Parenting » Get the facts: Returning to work after maternity leave

 Breastfeeding

-If you’re breastfeeding don’t worry, your employer is required to support you.
+If you’re breastfeeding, don’t worry, your employer is required to support you.
 They can do this by providing appropriate breaks for you to breastfeed or express.

 Breastfeeding is a protected ground of discrimination.
 You should never be made to feel uncomfortable about breastfeeding or not provided with adequate facilities.

 Ideally, your employer will ensure there are suitable facilities available.
-These include a private room for breastfeeding or expressing, a place to store a breast pump and a fridge to store breast milk.
+These include a private room for breastfeeding or expressing, a place to store a breast pump, and a fridge to store breast milk.

 The Australian Breastfeeding Association can provide valuable support and helpful information for you and your employer to ease your transition back to work, so please get in touch to find out more.

-Returning to work can sure be scary.
+Returning to work can certainly be scary.
 Will you even remember how to use a calculator after all those hours spent gazing at your baby?
 Rest assured, for most of us, returning to work isn’t as big a mountain as it might seem.
 Before you know it, you’ll be back into the swing of things and juggling the working-mum life like an expert.

-Nicci Richman – Owner
+Contributor: Nicci Richman

 Share this post